 Mount Vesuvius in Italy is best known for its eruption in A.D.
 79 and the consequent destruction of two Roman cities.
 It is regarded as the most dangerous active volcano in the world.
 Several million people now live within reach of its lethal capabilities.

-During the years of pastoral ministry I have come in contact with Christian people whose emotional lives resemble Vesuvius.
-They are calm and reasonable for months or even a few years and then suddenly, with only small warning signs, they erupt in a dreadful display of destructive passion.
+During the years of pastoral ministry I came in contact with Christian people whose emotional lives resembled Vesuvius.
+They were calm and reasonable for months or even a few years and then suddenly, with only small warning signs, they would erupt in a dreadful display of destructive passion.

 If you have been the object of rejection by other believers take to heart the instruction in Matthew 18 on reconciliation.
 Seek to institute the teaching in that passage.
 Read Romans 12:18 where we are called on to use all our efforts to live peacefully with everyone.
 Go back to the person who is at war with you and use your best efforts to reconcile.

 Also, Beware of Vesuvius within your own heart.
 Seek to cultivate the same tenderness and compassion toward the one who has offended you as Jesus has shown you.
 Anger unresolved can suddenly erupt in your own speech and cause a serious breach in the harmony of the family of God.